Fake Arizona rehab centers scam Native Americans far from home, officials warn during investigations

 Now back on the Blackfeet reservation, Nelson is among hundreds of Native Americans who have been targeted by Phoenix-area scammers.
 The billing schemes often left clients homeless and in some cases financed lavish lifestyles for the fraudulent providers, authorities have said.
 Arizona has been defrauded in recent years out of hundreds of millions of dollars through such scams, state officials estimated.

-The fraudulent charges were submitted mostly through the American Indian Health Program, a Medicaid health plan that allows providers to bill directly for reimbursement of services rendered to American Indian and Alaska Native tribal members.
+The fraudulent charges were submitted mostly through the American Indian Health Program, a Medicaid health plan that allows providers to bill directly for reimbursement of services rendered to Native Americans and Alaska Natives.

-Federal law lets Native Americans choose the fee-for-service plan or a managed care plan.
-The state Medicaid program known as AHCCCS — Arizona Health Care Cost Containment System — contracts with managed care organizations to provide health services to most Medicaid members in Arizona, while the fee-for-service plan allows American Indians to use any provider registered with AHCCCS.
+Federal law lets Native Americans enrolled in federally recognized tribes choose the fee-for-service plan or a managed care plan.
+The state Medicaid program known as AHCCCS — Arizona Health Care Cost Containment System — contracts with managed care organizations to provide health services to most Medicaid members in Arizona, while the fee-for-service plan allows Native Americans to use any provider registered with AHCCCS.

 The scams’ far-reaching consequences are now becoming known as warnings are sounded by state and tribal governments outside Arizona, as well as Montana’s U.S. Sen. Jon Tester, a Democrat, and Gov. Greg Gianfonte, a Republican.